Python-Test-Engineer/conf42-ai-agents/NOTES.md

 When they said "And replace me out of a job!"
 I said "yes..you will have a new job as head of the AI dept team".

-Let's look at `04_agent_router.ipynb` as a very basic example of what they could do...I have included aditional non-relevant reports/actions for demonstration purposes.
+Let's look at `04_agent_router.ipynb` as a very basic example of what they could do...I have included additional non-relevant reports/actions for demonstration purposes.

 We have not yet seen a multi agent scenario but I would describe this as everyday Python where we can use a range of Software Design Patterns like Author, Pub/Sub, Finite State Machine etc.